testdrivenio/django-social-auth/draft.md

 ]
 ```

-`django.contrib.sites` is required to add domain to our django application.
+`Django.contrib.sites` is required to add a domain to our Django application.
 Read more about it in the [django sites framework documentation](https://docs.djangoproject.com/en/3.1/ref/contrib/sites/)

 Now add the following to `settings.py`